n-mounier/bGWAS/doc/Lifespan_Analysis.md

 <img src="LifespanAnalysis/Lifespan_v1.0.0-results4-1.png" width="100%" />

+FIX SIZE OF LABELS : NOT ALL SNPs RSIDS ARE PLOT, NOTHING IS ALIGNED\!\!\!\!

+Some traits have gigher contribution to prior effects in general (everything except height and T2D).
+Overall, lot of red (makes sense, SNPs aligned to be life-lengthening).
+Still, some SNPs with large contribution of one trait -\> can compensate smaller contributions in the other direction for other traits.
+And some SNPs with small effect (in the right direction) on most of the traits (pleiotropic).
+\+ look at the significant negative effect on LDL (compensated by a significant positive effect on BP)

 ## Results - Direct Effects

 We can use direct effects to identify SNPs significantly acting on